How To Skin a Start Menu

 It is possible to disable an option depending on some other options.
 You do that by providing an expression for the option, as well as an alternate default value when the expression is false.
 For example:

-The "Caption" option will be disabled when NOT TWO_COLUMNS is false (that is, when the "Two Columns" option is checked).
+The "Center user name" option will be disabled when USER_NAME is false (that is, when the "Show user name" option is unchecked).
 When the option is disabled, its value will be fixed to 0.
-The idea is to make it clear for the user that if you have a two-column menu you can't have a caption.
+The idea is to make it clear for the user that if you don't show the user name then you can't center it.

 Important Note: An option can only depend on other options that are defined before it.
-So in this example CAPTION must be defined after TWO_COLUMNS.
+So in this example USER_NAME must be defined after CENTER_NAME.

 [ALL_PROGRAMS] - this section will be used only for the All Programs menu